 Non-Equity-Based Incentive Compensation Plan.
 The purpose of our non-equity-based incentive compensation plan is to focus the executive team on the Company-wide goals and objectives of growth in revenue and reductions in costs in order to achieve and sustain a target operating margin.
 The non-equity-based incentive compensation plan is a formula-based variable cash compensation plan, with no payouts if operating margin is less than 2.5 percent, targeted payouts at a 10 percent operating margin, and maximum payouts at a 12.5 percent operating margin.
 The targeted level of variable cash compensation varies from an amount equal to five months of base salary to nine months of base salary for each executive officer.
-The maximum level of the variable cash compensation.
+The maximum level of the variable cash compensation is 120 percent of the targeted level of variable cash compensation.